Ollur: Politics

 Ollur Assembly Constituency is part of Thrissur (Lok Sabha constituency).
 The present MLA of Ollur is Adv.
 K. Rajan.

 Controversies

 According to an article in DNA India, a Kerala pastor Sanil K James, 35, employed as a pastor of the Salvation Army Church was accused of sexually assaulting a 12-year-old schoolgirl near his residence in April 2014.
-The pastor was convicted and sentenced to 40-years rigorous imprisonment for sexual abuse of a minor.
-This was done under the POCSO judgement by the Thrissur 1st Additional Sessions Court.
+The pastor was convicted and sentenced to 40 years rigorous imprisonment for sexual abuse of a minor.
+This was done under the POCSO judgment by the Thrissur 1st Additional Sessions Court.
 The POCSO special prosecutor Pious Mathew was quoted as saying that another case related to sexual assault on an under-age SC/ST girl has been registered against the same pastor and that trial was yet to commence.

 The 2015 film Spotlight, which depicted the exposé of the Catholic Church sexual abuse cases by The Boston Globe in 2002, mentioned Ollur as one of the places where abuses have taken place under the Church.